cccc9612/Ruto-Capstone/assets/feature_list.md

 # Bonus Feature

 ## 5. Search / Sort & Filter
-* Users should be able to view the results by sorting or filtering
+* Users should be able to view the results by sorting or filtering.
-* Users should be able to view the results by searching car models or car locations
+* Users should be able to view the results by searching car models or car locations.

 ## 6. Amazon Web Services
-* All media should be able to store in AWS.
+* All media should be able to be stored in AWS.